GET FREE ESTIMATE

 October 12, 2018

-How to Use Landscaping to Repel Mosquitoes
+How to Use Landscaping for Mosquito Control

-The fight against mosquitos is an ongoing one.
-And MosquitoNix offers a number of professional tools to use against these pests, including professional mosquito control services and products such as our On the Go Portable Misting System.
-But did you know your own lawn can be a weapon in the battle?
-We've found several landscaping tips and techniques to take control of your yard from mosquitos while maintaining its beauty.
+The fight against mosquitoes is an ongoing one.
+That’s why MosquitoNix®® offers a number of professional tools to use against these pests, including professional mosquito control services and products such as our On the Go Portable Misting System.

-It's well-known that many mosquito species lay their eggs in stagnant water.
+When it comes to how to get rid of mosquitoes outside, it's well-known that many mosquito species lay their eggs in stagnant water.
 This means you should do two things in your yard:

 • Reduce the number of man-made objects that can collect standing water.
-These include buckets, old tires, garden carts and kid's toys.
+These include buckets, old tires, garden carts and kids’ toys.
 Permanent fixtures such as fire pits should be covered when not in use.

 • Look out for natural areas that accumulate water.
 Cover any long-lasting mud puddles and swampy areas with a layer of stone.
 You can add topsoil and reseed to restore a uniform look.